 The vast majority of the recording on the album was done by Doug Yule.
 This may have been encouraged by Sesnick, according to many reports, as a way to save up money.
-Later, once basic tracks were done, Ian Paice stepped in to redo the drums.
-How did Sesnick get the drummer of one of the biggest hard rock band’s in the world to participate in the project?
+Later, once basic tracks were made, Ian Paice stepped in to redo the drums.
+How did Sesnick get the drummer of one of the biggest hard rock bands in the world to participate in the project?
 Paice has, so far, not elaborated on the matter.

-The album was by most accounts rushed.
+The album was, by most accounts, rushed.
 In one of the rare instances where he speaks of the project, Yule compared it to a tenth-grade term paper that needed to be turned in on a fast-approaching deadline.

 Did the album turn out to be the payday that Sesnick envisioned?
-No. Like most other Velvet Underground albums it failed to sell.
+No. Like most other Velvet Underground albums, it failed to sell.
 However, unlike those, it was viewed as an oddity.
 It certainly looked and sounded like the VU.
 But, with cheap production and stories about Reed’s lack of involvement, it disappeared from stores quickly.
 Later, it was all but erased from history.
 When it is included in the band’s discography, it is usually accompanied by a caveat, an apology, and, often, a few gags.
 The Very Best of The Velvet Underground includes no trace of songs from Squeeze.

 Is the Velvet Underground’s Squeeze that bad?